 Financial Modeling Mistakes to Avoid

-Financial modeling is an important part of any type of forward looking financial planning.
-Contrary to popular opinion, increasing revenue and returns is not as simple as “turning on the faucet”.
+Financial modeling is an important part of any type of forward-looking financial planning.
+Contrary to popular opinion, increasing revenue and returns are not as simple as “turning on the faucet”.
 In order for revenue and returns to follow growth, you’ll need to model out exactly HOW you’ll get there, tweaking different levers until you see the revenue where you want it to be.

 What is a Financial Model?

 Financial modeling is used to create a financial representation of the business at a future date.
 It is also a tool used in forecasting that relies on key assumptions to perform calculations and make recommendations based on that information.
 Good models are built out using varying assumptions, because of the somewhat unpredictable nature of forecasting.
 By modeling out the results of a range of values for each assumption, you can see if your business is on track to meet your goals, or if you’re headed for trouble.
 Models inform your financial planning, helping you to set better goals and reach them over time.

 Modeling can be used to do a number of things, depending on the assumptions and calculations you use.
 Here’s a good list of the top 10 types of financial models, though it’s in no way complete.
 While models can be used to value companies and options, they can also be used to help make key decisions in business, such as the decision to go public or to open a new product line.
 They’re also helpful in deciding whether or not to acquire a company or expand to a new market.
 Depending on how you structure them, models can be extremely helpful in making informed business decisions.

 While financial models can be very useful in forecasting and planning, the model is only as good as the one building it and the assumptions feeding into it.
 When building a model, be sure to avoid these common mistakes: